KangaRoo1372/webliero/converter/readme.md

 - wgetch, Larcelo and Ophi (for testing & some ideas)

 ## *5. CHANGELOG*

+02.05.2023 - version 0.49
+- exclude one more WL Extended property (overlay) from conversion
+- clean some part of the code

 07.04.2023 - version 0.48 (thx dsds!)
 - fix weapon "order" bug